ChuongNg1996/jetbot-ros-speech-control/README.md

 * Two ROS launch files on each, which only open the respective package.
 * Before running the ROS launch files, follow [Network Configuration](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#network-configuration) for Turtlebot3 for WIFI connection between both devices.

+## API
+To be update

 ## Debugging
 * Use `rostopic list` to see available ROS topics.
 * Use `rostopic echo /jetbot_motors/cmd_str` to see if the messages are read.

+## Other
+* To make the commands run on startup, for Ubuntu user, beside systemd, can open and append terminator -e "bash -i -c 'sleep 3 && roslaunch jetbot_ros jetbot_motor.launch' "